TorkamaniLab/Imputation_Autoencoder/README.md

 - gamma: [float] scaling factor for focal loss, ignored when loss_type!=FL
 - optimizer: [string] optimizer type, values supported: ['GradientDescent', 'Adam', 'RMSProp']
 - loss_type: [string] loss type, values supported: ['MSE', 'CE', 'WCE', 'FL'], which respectively mean: mean squared error, cross entropy, weighted cross entropy, and focal loss.
+- h_size: [float,string] hidden layer size, if 'sqrt' the hidden layer size will be equal to the square root of the input layer size, if float, the hidden layer size will be the hyperparameter value multiplied by input layer size

 Example of one set of hyperparameters, following the listed order:
 ```